 Website Traffic from Advocacy

 A key goal for any brand advocacy program is to drive traffic back to your website.
-Using UTM parameters for the links your advocates share is essential for tracking this.
+Using UTM parameters CPA for the links your advocates share is essential for tracking this.
 In Google Analytics, you can create a specific segment for advocacy-driven traffic to see exactly how many visitors are coming from your program.
 You can also analyze their on-site behavior, such as pages visited and time spent on site, to gauge the quality of this traffic.

 Tracking Engagement for Advocacy Program Success